Further training in endoscopy using virtual reality: the Virtual Gastro Tutor (VIGATU)

 Screening colonoscopy for primary prevention of colorectal cancer is one of the most frequently performed endoscopic examinations.
 The procedure is highly standardized through international quality guidelines.

 However, training in endoscopy is still based on an apprenticeship model.
 The apprentice learns the trade at the side of the instructor, on the patient.
 The skills learned thus often depend on the types of patient treated at the center involved.
 Diagnostic and therapeutic standards are also presented in a trainer-specific manner by the instructors.
 The time available for training is limited by their availability and by the numbers of examinations carried out in the center.
-External validation established guidelines usually only takes place occasionally.
+External validation based on established guidelines usually only takes place occasionally.

 Although competence-based simulator training — focusing on physician and non-physician medical trainees — has been shown to be effective, in practice it fails to be implemented due to the high costs of endoscopy simulators and the curricular teaching time needed to impart information from the guidelines.
 By contrast, Virtual Reality (VR) allows cost-effective simulation of the entire endoscopy setting with flexible scheduling, independently of location.